annargrs/repeval2019/program.md

 <span class="time"> 11:00 - 12:00</span> <span class="hl">Invited talk: Kristina Toutanova* (Google AI)</span> <br/> (TBA)

+<span class="time"> 11:00 - 12:00</span> <span class="hl">
+Learning and evaluating generalizable vector space representations of texts</span> <br/> Invited talk by [Kristina Toutanova](http://kristinatoutanova.com/) (Google AI)

+> I will talk about our recent and forthcoming work on pre-training vector space representations of texts of multiple granularities and in different contexts.
+I will present evaluation on end-user tasks and an analysis of the component representations on probing tasks.
+Finally, I will motivate the need for new kinds of textual representations and ways to measure their ability to generalize across tasks.

+*Speaker bio*: Kristina Toutanova is a research scientist at Google Research in the  Language team in Seattle and an affiliate faculty at the University of Washington.
+She obtained her Ph.D. from Stanford University with Christopher Manning.
+Prior to joining Google in 2017, she was a researcher at Microsoft Research, Redmond.
+Kristina focuses on modeling the structure of natural language using machine learning, most recently in the areas of representation learning, question answering, information retrieval, semantic parsing, and knowledge base completion.
+Kristina is a past co-editor in chief of TACL and was a program co-chair for ACL 2014.

 <span class="time"> 12:00 - 13:30</span> Lunch

 <span class="time"> 13.30 - 14.45</span> Oral session